RoboticsIIITH/summer-sessions-2020/README.md

 Series of online lectures and hands-on tutorials organized to familiarize new lab entrants with the fundamental areas of robotics research.

 ## Where and When?
 * Microsoft Teams.
-Timings: 3 pm - 4:30 pm (tentative)
+Timings: 3 pm - 4:30 pm (can extend by 30 mins for discussing assignments/quizzes)

 ## Tentative Schedule
 * UPDATE: The below schedule will be pushed by 3-4 days and will likely start on 12/5.
 Because of current circumstances, we will only be able to confirm that only around 8th.
-[Follow](https://github.com/RoboticsIIITH/summer-sessions-2020/commits/master.atom) this page or check back on 8th for final schedule.
-However, everything else will remain the same.
+Check back on 8th for final schedule (You will be mailed when it is confirmed).
+However, the sequence of the sessions will remain the same.

 ﻿Tentative Dates         |  Name                                                        |  Presenter                              |  Sessions  |  Material